MavricMC/CC-TurtleController/README.md

 # How to install.

-To install this github repository in CC-Tweaked you must first run `pastebin run dgrAh4CY` to install gitGet then run `gitGet install githubUsername/repositoryName (put a version number here if you dont want to install latest)`.
+To install this github repository in CC-Tweaked you must first run `pastebin run dgrAh4CY` to install gitGet then run `gitGet install MavricMC/TurtleController`.